robertoabraham/AST2040/README.md

 ### Step 0.
 Log in and start up a TMUX session

-To log in to the machines, use SSH private key authentication.
-The key is embedded in Working Copy, in Termius, and can be retreived from the Digital Ocean account webpage.
-I believe it is best to use `mosh` rather than `ssh` though both will work.

 Run stuff from your user account, not from the root account.

-Access to VMs from mobile devices is inherently a bit flakey, which is why we're using `mosh` instead of `ssh`.
-Another element in helping to preserve console state and keep stuff on the VM running is to use `tmux`.
+I believe it is best to access the MV using `mosh` rather than `ssh`, though both will work.
+Another element in helping to preserve console state (and keep stuff on the VM running if the connection is broken) is to use `tmux`.
 Here is a handy tmux cheat sheet: https://tmuxcheatsheet.com.

 To create a new session (which you shoudl have to do rarely)